 JS Travel Insurance can now provide cover for your Gadgets, such as Mobile Phones, Tablets and Computer Game Consoles.
 You will be able to select this cover on the quote page of our website.

 We provide cover for Residents of the United Kingdom, the Channel Islands and British Forces Posted Overseas.

 If you have pre existing medical conditions and you plan to fly a small aircraft or private plane whilst travelling abroad, we are able to provide you with a policy.
 If you want to get a quote online, you can go to our dedicated website for pre existing medical conditions.
 When prompted you should select Hazardous Activity Pack B. GET A QUOTE ONLINE

 Private Aviation is a type of Civil Aviation that does not include Commercial Aviation.
 Flying a Private Aircraft is done for leisure, travel and business and on one's own terms.
 In this case, we cannot provide cover if you are flying with fee paying passengers.

-JS Travel Insurance can provide cover for Commerical Pilots on a single trip only basis.
+JS Travel Insurance can provide cover for Commerical Pilots on a Single Trip basis only.
 You can get a policy online on our ADVENTURES website.
 Please select Flying - Commercial Pilot (Single Trip Only).
 You can contact us by telephone or email and we can provide you with a quote.

 Flying a Private Aircraft requires the pilot to pay for all expenses himself or herself, including costs for fuel, airport fees and maintenance costs.
 Many countries have less strict rules for Private Aviation than for Commercial Aviation.
 One example that illustrates this perfectly is the rule that Private Pilots are allowed to execute certain maintenance jobs themselves, but Commercial Airplanes may only be serviced by licensed Technicians.